DEVITY-IOT/devity-iot.github.io/website/docs/reference/change-datahub.md

 title: Change Data Hub
 ---

-It is possible to change the Data Hub on a fully provisioned device.
-This means, you can now send the device telemetry data to a new cloud, without resetting the device.
+You can change the Data Hub of a fully provisioned device without needing to reset it.
+This allows the device to send its telemetry data to a new cloud platform seamlessly during operation.

-For example, the device is first configured to send telemetry data to ThingsBoard cloud.
-You want the device to switch to AWS cloud, while the device continues to be operational.
-Create a new Data Hub for AWS cloud, and change the device configurations to switch to AWS.
+For example, if the device was initially configured to send telemetry data to the ThingsBoard cloud, but you now want to switch to AWS Cloud in operation, follow these steps:

 ## How to Change Data Hub?
 To change the Data Hub, follow the steps below.

-1. Create a new Data Hub for the required cloud service.
+1. Login to KEYNOA.
+Create a new Data Hub for the required cloud service.

     <!-- Create a [Thingsboard](docs/tutorial/Thingsboard%20-%20Rule%20Engine/KEYNOA.md) Data Hub by following these steps.